tiwarisweta23/UniversityManagementSystem/documentation/docker.md

 This is a short "manual" to run a cafienne dev environment in docker.

-## Docker images

-> NOTE: The images used in this configuration are stored in the SpronQ/test docker repository on Docker Hub.
-To be able to pull these images, you need to request access from SpronQ.

-## Running the environment

 ### Running for the first time:

 To run the environment (with docker-compose) use the following steps:

 1. Open a terminal and change into the docker folder: `cd docker`
-2. Login to docker hub: `docker login`
-3. Run the environment by running: `docker-compose -f cafienne-demo.yml up`
+2. Run the environment by running: `docker-compose -f cafienne-demo.yml up`

-The last command will pull the required images from docker hub and create the required containers and start them.
-This may take a while, be patient!
+This will pull the required images from docker hub, create the required containers and start them.
+It therefore may take a while ...

 ### Stopping and/or removing the environment